 An additional administrative fee of \$175.00 will be levied in the case of early withdrawal from an assigned room.

-Students can contact the King's Student Accounts Office to obtain an account balance.
+Students can view their student account online or contact the King's Student Accounts Office to obtain an account balance.

 Student Status